Prashantdbda/Sales_Insights/README.md

 - A trend line showing the revenue trend over time.
 - Filters allowing users to slice the data by year and month for further insights.

-## How to Publish

-To publish the dashboard:

-1. Open the `Sales_Insights.twb` workbook in Tableau Desktop.
-2. Select **File > Publish to Tableau Online**.
-3. Follow the prompts to publish the dashboard and share the link with stakeholders.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 Feel free to explore, customize, and contribute to the project!